5 Things You Should Know About Travel Insurance

 #2: You Might Have Travel Insurance Already

 It seems strange to think you might be unaware of having insurance, but it comes in all shapes and sizes.
-What I really mean is that either through your credit card company or through other insurance you already have, you might be covered for particular parts of your trip.
+Either through your credit card company or through other insurance you already have, you might be covered for particular parts of your trip.

-For example, if you purchase your plane ticket on your credit card, the company might insure you for cancellation or even for comprehensive travel insurance – just ask them.
-Similarly, a homeowners insurance policies might cover you too – medical policies for one, or even home contents policies might cover your belongings when you’re traveling.
-Don’t pay twice – check before you buy any specific travel insurance.
+For example, if you purchase plane ticket on your credit card, the company might insure you for cancellation or even for comprehensive travel insurance — just ask them.
+Similarly, a homeowners insurance policy might cover you too — medical policies for one, or even home contents policies might cover your belongings when you’re traveling.
+Don’t pay twice — check before you buy any specific travel insurance.
+It rarely takes more than a phone call.

 #3: Always Read the Fine Print